AstrobioMike/AstrobioMike.github.io/R/basics.md

 <center><img src="{{ site.url }}/images/KEGG_only_tab.png"></center>
 <br>
-Now let's look closely at what's going on here.
-We start off with the name of the new table "all_KEGG_gene_annotations_tab", then we have our assignment character `<-` , then the part that is actually specifying what we want from the original table.
-Same as above we are giving the variable name that holds the table ("gene_annotations_tab"), followed by the subsetting brackets ( `[ ]` ) that enclose which rows we want to subset *before* the comma, and which columns we want to subset *after* the comma.
+Let's look closely at what's going on in that first line here.
+We start off with the name of the new table we're creating "all_KEGG_gene_annotations_tab", then we have our assignment character `<-` , and then the part that is actually specifying what we want from the original table.
+Same as above we are giving the variable name that holds the table we want to subset from ("gene_annotations_tab"), followed by the subsetting brackets ( `[ ]` ) that enclose 1) which rows we want to subset *before* the comma, and 2) which columns we want to subset *after* the comma.
 In this case we have nothing after the comma which means we are taking all columns, but the rows position in these brackets is where the magic is happening.
-With R it can sometimes be easier to read from the inside and work your way out, so looking that way we first specify the column named "KO_ID" of the "gene_annotations_tab" table.
+With R it can sometimes be easier to read from the inside and work your way out.
+Looking at it that way, the inner parentheses enclose `gene_annotations_tab$KO_ID`.
 If we were to run `gene_annotations_tab$KO_ID` by itself, it would print all 84,784 values within that column as a vector.
-But here we have that vector wrapped with the `is.na()` function, which is creating a logical vector that says `TRUE` wherever the value is equal to NA (whenever a gene was not annotated by KEGG), and `FALSE` wherever the value is not equal to NA (when a gene was annotated by KEGG).
-That alone would subset all the rows that have NA in the KO_ID column, but we actually want the opposite of that.
-So the last part is that we added the `!` character right in front of this expression, which inverts the `TRUE/FALSE` vector and tells the subsetting brackets to take only the rows that do **not** have an NA value for KO_ID – and for those rows take all columns.
+Wrapping that with the function `is.na()` like we're doing here will return whether or not each item is an `NA` or not.
+This would by itself give us a table of all rows where the column KO_ID had an `NA`.
+But to get all of those that were annotated by KEGG, we flip this with the `!` character in front of the function.

-Again, if this seems a little abstract and hard to follow at first, no worries at all!
-It gets better quickly and only becomes more and more glorious 😊
+As mentioned above, there is more going on under the hood here that you can dig into at will at the [going deeper with indexing page](/R/more_indexing) that will help you get a better handle on how R does this.
+If it seems a little abstract and hard to follow at first, no worries at all!
+It gets better quickly and only becomes more glorious as you go 🙂

 ## write.table()